Olivia Culpo's Entire Winter-Ready Outfit Is 50% Off Now

 Photos c/o George Pimentel

-This Cyber Monday sale is sure to make you feel warm and fuzzy on inside and out.
+This Cyber Monday sale is sure to make you feel warm and fuzzy inside and out.

 Great news: In honor of the e-commerce holiday, it's easier to afford Olivia Culpo's epic wardrobe.
 Today, one of her recent looks, which she wore to BCBGMaxazria's Friendsgiving last week, is half off.